-What Joseph did for Mary and Jesus, he did for the church; and indeed this fatherhood, therefore, carries down to us today.
+What Joseph did for Mary and Jesus he did for the church.
+And indeed this fatherhood carries down to us today.
 Saint Bernard of Clairvaux, the French Doctor of the Church, makes the connection to the Old Testament type of Joseph.

 But this adoration of the Magi, and the Shepherds, and of Mary and Joseph is precisely the same adoration that we are called to at every liturgy, and especially during the Nativity.
 And it is worth remembering the special proximity of St Joseph, to both Mary and Jesus.

 “Aside from the Blessed Virgin, Saint Joseph was the first and most perfect adorer of our Lord.” — St. Peter Julian Eymard